rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 ### 3.2.2.
 Multi-plug flow reactor

-To run simulation model for Multi-plug flow reactor (MFPFR) unit, you need to implement the following steps (see also [MF=PFR Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/MF-PFR_Tutorial.md)).
+To run simulation model for Multi-plug flow reactor (MFPFR) unit, you need to implement the following steps (see also [MF-PFR Tutorial](https://github.com/rodoulak/desalsim/blob/main/Tutorials/MF-PFR_Tutorial.md)).

 **Table 2** gives an overview of the main inputs and outputs for each process unit of Multi-plug flow reactor.
 | Process                                   | Input                                       | Output                                                |